Mateus-Garcia-dot/CV/README.md

 npm start       #To start the development server

-spm run build   #To build the production files
+npm run build   #To build the production files